C0rtex5/Project/README.md

 # 🌟 Luminos - A Fork from Blender

-Luminos is a general-purpose 3D software, forked from Blender, aiming to provide an intuitive yet powerful environment for 3D modelling, animation, rendering, and more.
-Based on the solid foundation of Blender, Luminos introduces distinctive features, like AI Chat, such as ChatGPT and Ollama, which can be customized to suit one's preferences and requirements.
+**Luminos** is a general-purpose 3D software, forked from Blender, aiming to provide an intuitive yet powerful environment for 3D modelling, animation, rendering, and more.
+Based on the solid foundation of **Blender**, Luminos introduces distinctive features, like AI Chat, such as **ChatGPT** and **Ollama**, which can be customized to suit one's preferences and requirements.
 Additionally, Luminos boasts a unique library that artists can contribute with textures, models, materials, and a host of other unique features.

 ## ✨ Key Features